Attract, Prepare, Retain

 - Video Vignettes

-- OSEP Symposium Series
+- OSEP Symposia Series

 - Attract, Prepare, Retain Resources

 These videos offer the perspectives of educators and related service providers from around the country.
 The participants share what inspired them to become educators, what innovative approaches were incorporated into their preparation, or what motivates them to remain in the field.
 Some participants also describe how their thinking about effective teacher attraction, preparation, and retention has evolved over the years.
-OSEP Director Laurie VanderPloeg introduces the video series with an inspiring story of her own motivation to become and remain a special educator.
+OSEP Former Director Laurie VanderPloeg introduces the video series with an inspiring story of her own motivation to become and remain a special educator.
 We hope you find these videos both informative and uplifting!

 - Kaitlin Ayers, Teacher of Students with Moderate/Severe Disabilities shares what attracted her to the education profession and what made her want to stay (Attract, Retain)